 - Criminalisation of the Purchase of Sex (Scotland) Bill

-- The Scottish Government consultation on the Criminal Justice (Scotland) Bill: Human Trafficking aggravation
+- Criminal Justice (Scotland) Bill: Human Trafficking aggravation (Scottish Government consultation)

-- To be Silent is to be Unfaithful.
-This pack contains information, discussion topics and worship material which can help individuals and groups to understand and respond to the issues of 'Human Trafficking'.
-The pack was prepared jointly by the Guild, the World Mission Council and the Church and Society Council.
+To be Silent is to be Unfaithful - information, discussion topics and worship material which can help individuals and groups to understand and respond to the issues of human trafficking.

 These sites provide more information about modern day slavery and human trafficking around the world, and resources, campaigns and practical suggestions about how you can work towards the eradication of trafficking:

-The World Council of Churches.
-The Council's project on migration and social justice aims to engage and challenge the churches in their work with migrants, including refugees, internally displaced people and victims of trafficking, and to develop advocacy strategies on migration and racism.
+- The World Council of Churches project on migration and social justice aims to engage and challenge the churches in their work with migrants, including refugees, internally displaced people and victims of trafficking, and to develop advocacy strategies on migration and racism.

 - Stop the Traffik

 - Police Scotland

 - Human Trafficking Foundation